-The benefits of saving money while living at home
+The benefits of living at home vs moving out…

 Are we heading towards a situation where it’s almost expected that you aren’t going to be able to move out for a few years?
 Not everyone has the backing of a financial gift from their parents in order to afford a deposit, or someone willing to subsidise their payments on it.

 On one hand, you could move out, live with a few roommates, scrape by paying extortionate rent and not save any money.
 On the other, you could live at home, save as much as you can and hope to make the leap in 1/2/3 years when you have enough savings to do so.
 At the end of the day you’ve got to go where the jobs are, so if that means moving to London and paying £600 a month to share a cardboard box with 5 other people, well maybe you’ve got to bite the bullet.